FLAMINGO: Tracing the co-evolution of hot gas and black holes in galaxy groups and clusters: Introduction

 While there is consensus that AGN feedback is a key ingredient required to produce realistic groups and clusters in cosmological simulations, it is nevertheless the case that predictions of the simulations can be very sensitive to the details of its implementation (e.g., \citealt{mccarthy_case_2010, le_brun_towards_2014, mccarthy_bahamas_2017, schaye_flamingo_2023, bigwood_case_2025}).
 The ability of simulations to reproduce the observed gas fractions across a wide range of halo masses has therefore become a key test of the realism of the feedback in the simulations.
 To this end, several semi-analytic models (e.g. \citealt{arico_bacco_2021, mead_hmcode-2020_2021, asgari_halo_2023, schneider_baryonification_2025}) and modern cosmological simulations [e.g. BAHAMAS \citep{mccarthy_bahamas_2017}; FLAMINGO \citep{schaye_flamingo_2023}] explicitly calibrate the feedback modelling to the observed median gas fraction–halo mass relation.

-We point out, however, that the gas fraction--halo mass relation exhibits a large intrinsic scatter in the simulations (as well as in the observations, see e.g., \citealt{sun_chandra_2009, lovisari_scaling_2015, akino_hsc-xxl_2022, popesso_hot_2024}), suggesting that the gas fractions are shaped not only by halo mass/binding energy, but also by additional factors.
-One such factor, explored by \citet{davies_gas_2019, davies_quenching_2020}, is the role of assembly history in giving rise to different feedback histories for haloes of the same mass.
+{We point out, however, that the gas fraction--halo mass relation exhibits significant intrinsic scatter in the simulations (e.g., \citealt{mccarthy_bahamas_2017, le_brun_scatter_2017, oppenheimer_simulating_2021, marini_impact_2025}), as well as in the observations (see e.g., \citealt{sun_chandra_2009, lovisari_scaling_2015, akino_hsc-xxl_2022, popesso_hot_2024}), suggesting that the gas fractions are shaped not only by halo mass/binding energy, but also by additional factors.
+Note that it is challenging to derive robust estimates of the scatter observationally, owing to the important role that selection effects play and also uncertainties in halo mass estimation.
+The study of \citet{akino_hsc-xxl_2022} may represent the best current attempt to fold in these effects for a relatively large, well-defined sample (XXL) with weak lensing-based halo mass estimates.
+These authors find an intrinsic scatter of approximately 0.17 dex ($\approx50\%$) in gas mass at fixed (true) halo mass, which is comparable to the predictions of recent cosmological simulations that include the effects of AGN feedback (e.g., \citealt{le_brun_scatter_2017}).}

+In terms of what is physically driving the scatter at fixed halo mass, one possible factor, explored by \citet{davies_gas_2019, davies_quenching_2020}, is the role of assembly history in giving rise to different feedback histories for haloes of the same mass.
 Using the EAGLE \citep{schaye_eagle_2015} and IllustrisTNG \citep{pillepich_simulating_2018} simulations, they found a strong anti-correlation between halo gas fractions and the mass of the central supermassive black hole (BH) for haloes of mass $10^{11.5} \msun \leq M_{200} \leq 10^{13} \msun$.
 In other words, haloes that host more massive-than-average BHs tended to have formed their BHs earlier and to have undergone stronger AGN feedback throughout their history, which heats and expels more gas beyond $R_{200}$, leading to lower gas fractions.
 Conversely, haloes with undermassive BHs were found to generally retain higher-than-average gas fractions.

 The FLAMINGO suite of large-scale cosmological hydrodynamical simulations \citep{schaye_flamingo_2023, kugel_flamingo_2023} provides a natural extension to this line of investigation.
 The suite is calibrated on both the low-z hot gas mass fractions of galaxy groups and clusters and the present-day galaxy stellar mass function (GSMF), and have large volumes of $\geq$1Gpc-a-side.
 This allows for robust statistics in the group and cluster regime, enabling us to probe the connection between central BH mass and gas fraction at higher halo masses than previously possible.